 - Complete FAFSA to determine and demonstrate financial need as defined as Pell eligibility

-Note: Please refer to the S-STEM Scholars Application Instructions [pdf] document for important information before beginning the application process.
+Note: Please refer to the S-STEM Scholars Application Instructions page for important information before beginning the application process.

-For specific application instructions or questions, contact Sarah Blackwood at email@example.com or (585) 385-8064.
+For specific application instructions or questions, contact the Stacy Ledermann in the Office of Freshman Admissions at email@example.com or (585) 385-8064.

-Finalists will be contacted for an interview in late March.
-Recipients will be notified no later than April 15.
+Finalists will be contacted for an interview in early March.
+Recipients will be notified no later than April 1, 2020.

 Visit the NSF website to view details about the grant, award, and co-investigators.

 NSF S-STEM Grant Program

 "The National Science Foundation Scholarships in Science, Technology, Engineering, and Mathematics (S-STEM) Program addresses the need for a high-quality STEM workforce in areas of national priorities.
 The program seeks to increase and understand the success of low-income, academically talented students with demonstrated financial need who are pursuing associate, baccalaureate, or graduate degrees in science, technology, engineering, and mathematics (STEM).
 Recognizing that scholarships alone cannot address low retention and graduation rates in STEM, the program provides funds to institutions of higher education for scholarships and for establishing systems of high-quality, evidence-based curricular and co-curricular activities that support student success, retention, transfer, and graduation in STEM."
 (National Science Foundation)

 This material is based upon work supported by the National Science Foundation under Grant No.1833904.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.